baxter07/django-ajax-views/docs/concept.rst

     :width: 450
     :align: right

-Extend templates from ``generic_template`` to be able to update the view via AJAX by calling ``requestView`` .
+Extend templates from ``generic_template`` to be able to update the view via AJAX by calling :func:`View.requestView`.
 Set the default tag to the base template that's used for requests via URL.
 The ``#ajax-content`` is the scope that's replaced when the view is updated.

 .. raw:: html